How to Communicate UX to Gain Buy-in and Ensure the Success of a Project

 In this blog post we’d like to take a closer look at how to communicate UX.
 We’ll also discuss ways to help you avert communication pitfalls.

 Trap #1 – The product owner.
 How to marry divergent viewpoints

 The fact that user-centered design has been gaining in popularity in recent years has changed the industry and the way you work.
 It’s not enough to know how to do research and communicate with users.

 These days, as a UX designer you need to have a broader understanding of the business you’re designing for.
 Not only do you need to balance users’ needs with marketing objectives, but you have to marry these two with the long-term vision the product owner has for the project.

 Do not despair, however.
 There is a solution.
-To navigate these choppy seas, you need to make sure that an optimal communication strategy is established at the onset of the project.
+To navigate these choppy seas, you need to make sure that an optimal strategy is established at the onset of the project to effectively communicate UX.

 Having a clear strategy in place will let you manage the fallout when, halfway through the project, the product owner decides to implement changes that would either degrade the user experience of your solution or, worse still, would bring the whole design process back to square one.